LAke District - Around the area

 A great place to stay in the heart of the English lake district,

 Walking from Elder Grove and turning left from the front door you are a quick walk to the first of the shops and restaurants and about 15 minutes walk to the far side of town, turning right will take you down to the Lake at Waterhead, again about a 15 minute walk.

-There is a selection of shops in Ambleside firstly specialising in outdoor gear – if you are in need of new boots, waterproofs, fleece or anything in between you’re in the right place with every style and price range available.
+There is a selection of shops in Ambleside firstly specializing in outdoor gear – if you are in need of new boots, waterproofs, fleece or anything in between you’re in the right place with every style and price range available.
 Gift shops and food shops are dotted around as well as 2 chemists; Bells on Lake Road and Boots on Compston road.
 Cafes and restaurants are also plentiful with a wide range of styles and prices, in the bar there is a folder with some menus to help you choose.
-There are 3 Banks (Barclays, HSBC & Nat West) and
+There are 3 Banks (Barclay's & Nat West) and

 Market day is Wednesday (its only tiny) and is held on the car park in Kings street.
 This is also the main bus stop.
-The police station and Health centre are on Rydal Road this is the road leaving Ambleside on the way to Keswick.
+The police station and Health center are on Rydal Road this is the road leaving Ambleside on the way to Keswick.
 The Cinema has five screens,

 The main cinema is Zefferllis with a restaurant and wine bar, screens 3 & 4 are at Zeffs by the park, near the church entrance, and finally Fellini’s is in King Street with screen and restaurant.

 Places to visit whilst you are in Ambleside: